 Made-For-Advertising Websites Are Still Harming Advertisers (Exclude These 280+ Sites Now)

-Advertisers are spending 12.3% of their programmatic display ad budgets on spammy, Made-For-Advertising (MFA) websites, based on a detailed study by Jounce Media.
+This study shows that Advertisers are wasting a staggering 21% of their programmatic display ad budgets on spammy, Made-For-Advertising (MFA) websites.

 MFA sites are known for having click-bait headlines, low-quality content, a frustrating user experience and an extreme amount of banner ads surrounding the article.